-We are pleased to invite you to apply for Southcentral Foundation’s Soldier’s Heart training.
-This educational training is designed for veterans and first responders who have experienced post-traumatic stress.
+Southcentral Foundation Soldier’s Heart educational training are designed for veterans and first responders who have experienced post-traumatic stress.
 It aims to reduce the symptoms of post-traumatic stress, provide a community to talk about shared experiences, and re-categorize post-traumatic stress as a normal response to extreme events.
 This training is named Soldier’s Heart in honor of a common title used by physicians during the Civil War.
-The next training will be held:
+Watch for the next trainings.

 - Presenters share personal stories and teach topics from a curriculum designed to address matters faced by first responders and veterans who have experienced trauma.

 - Based in Anchorage with travel for seasonal recreational activities.

 - This is an educational experience, not a clinical, medical, or diagnostic program.
 Staff does not record notes and the training does not affect your medical record.

 - Free of cost; transportation, food, and lodging are included during the training.

 - In order to create a supportive environment, alcohol, marijuana, and illegal substances are prohibited during the training.